NicolasFlandrois/My-Mini-Py-Scripts-Training/README.md

 Tiny project 9: Passphrase generator [pw.py]:
 	From a given text (or collection of books and dictionnaries, the more the merryer), the script will create a list of words choosen entirely randomly.
 	[Work in progress]

+Tiny project 10: Name Data Base Generator (python + SQL):
+	The python generator will create random name association from lists of male names, female names and Family names, to generate a sql data base.
+Further more this kind of data base generator, can generate massive amount of data (names pairs).
+Such data base can be use to test software and scripts needing data.
+Such generator can be used for other objects than names.
+	[Ice box - Waiting to work on it]

 #################################################################################################################
 EXERCICES OCR: